-Budapest, Hungary – The capital cities of the Czech Republic, Poland and Hungary are among the 10 best cities for vegans in Europe, according to the Happy Cow website.
-In recent survey of the online healthy eating guide’s data, Alternative Travelers ranked Prague, Warsaw and Budapest as the 4th, 5th and 8th most vegan-friendly destinations in Europe.
+Budapest, Hungary – The capital cities of the Czech Republic, Poland and Hungary are among the 10 best destinations for vegans in Europe, according to the Happy Cow website.
+In recent survey of the online healthy eating guide’s data, Alternative Travelers ranked Prague, Warsaw and Budapest as the 4th, 5th and 8th most vegan-friendly cities in Europe.
 London, Berlin and Paris take the first three spots.

 Indeed, already a magnet for tourists from all over the world, Central Europe is fast becoming a succulent, meat-free Mecca for vegan travellers.
 As the Mostly Amelie blog says, “we don’t all have to tuck into blood-oozing steaks all the time…”

 This might surprise some, since Czech cuisine is all about stewed meats, dumplings, and heavy sauces, but with 50 vegan restaurants listed on the Happy Cow website, Prague is actually the most vegan-friendly destination in Central Europe and among the best cities in Europe altogether.

 Described by Veggie Visa as a “paradise for vegans”, the Czech capital has seen an explosion of an organic vegan scene in recent years.
 According to the travel blog, “Czechs have started to change their thinking about food and health and are very curious try vegan food”.
 For Mostly Amelie, “growth in tourism in recent times means people of all shades and tastes have been descending on the Czech Republic capital in greater numbers, and with a correlating rise in veganism, menus are changing to accommodate them”.